-Not all data is created, says sponsorship expert Larry Weil.
+Not all data is created equal, says sponsorship expert Larry Weil.
 Instead, he’s sharing how to close a sponsorship deal with data points that are actually meaningful to prospects, and what insights to leave OUT of your pitch deck.

 You have done your homework and have used insights to identify a prospect that is likely to value your property.
 You have figured out your value proposition.
 You have captured their interest and got the call or the meeting.
 You have invested hours in creating an appealing presentation.
 You have told your story, captured their imagination.
 You can feel it, they are interested.
 It wasn’t easy to get here, but you are now way down the sales funnel.